aljidy/exampleRepo/README.md

-# The best repo there ever was
+# The best repo there ever was and how!
 Little demo to show off how git works.

-Git is a great tool!
+Git is the best  tool ever!